db0company/Radio.db0/README.md

    Edit the style.css file
    /!\ CSS langage knowledge required

-3. Change radio player colors

-   edit the radioconfig.php file

-4. Change radio backgrounds

-   put your jpg files in the 'img' directory and edit the radioconfig.php file (add an element in the array $fonds)

 Copyright/License
 =================

            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

     Copyright (C) 2011 db0 <db0company@gmail.com>

     Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

      0. You just DO WHAT THE FUCK YOU WANT TO.

 ## Author